A Minimalist Guide to Test Automation

 The Importance of Automation in Testing

-Here are some of the types of automation testing used by developers:
+Here are some of the types of test automation techniques used by developers:

 Code Analysis